 where $\eta$ is a balancing parameter.
-Note that $C_0$ takes only common features as inputs. \red{The fifth and sixth terms are new terms.
-In the fifth term, $C_0$ gives soft labels\footnote{\red{Soft labels are usually used in the context of \textit{distillation} \cite{distillation}, which transfers the knowledge of large models to small models.}} to the unlabeled data $\hat{X}_t$, and $C$ is trained using them as teacher labels.
-The sixth term symmetrizes the gradient as in the original PAN's objective.
-By these terms, the learning of $C$ will be accelerated when $D$ and $F$ are not yet enough learned, which also leads to accelerated learning of $D$ and $F$ as a result.
+Note that $C_0$ takes only common features as inputs.
+The second and third terms are added to the original objective of PADA.
+Since the third term is a symmetrization term, we discuss only the second term.
+In the second term, $C_0$ gives soft labels\footnote{Soft labels are usually used in the context of \textit{distillation} \cite{distillation}, which transfers the knowledge of large models to small models.} to the unlabeled data $\hat{X}_t$, and $C$ is trained using them as teacher labels.
+By this term, the learning of $C$ will be accelerated when $D$ and $F$ are not yet learned enough, which also leads to accelerated learning of $D$ and $F$ as a result.

 Once the learning of $C$ is finished, $C$ is expected to perform better than $C_0$.
 Therefore, it is also expected that training PADA again using this $C$ as a base classifier $C_0$ will yield a better classifier.
-By this insight, we adapt repeating this soft-labeling process until the accuracy of the finally produced classifier saturates.} We note that, in the second and later rounds, $C_0$ can take both common features and target-specific features as inputs.
+With this insight, we adopt repeating this soft-labeling process until the accuracy of the finally produced classifier saturates.
+We note that, in the second and later rounds, $C_0$ can take both common and target-specific features as inputs.